 This should go without saying, but scoop that litter box every single day.
 Also, even though you’re scooping every day, little bits of waste slips through the scoop and stays behind so you need to completely dump the dirty litter weekly, wash the box with soap and water and fill it with fresh litter.
 Over time, your cat’s scratching at the box will make grooves in the plastic that make it harder to clean – and easier to trap odors.
 Because of this, you should replace your litter box once a year.

 3) Keep the Box in a Well-Ventilated Area

 This is a huge mistake that many cat parents make!
-If you hide the litter box away in a closet or tiny, dark space it actually allows odors to concentrate – thus creating a stronger, stinkier stench that will eventually permeate the rest of your home.
-The litter box should be in an open area, easily accessed by your cat, but also in a well-ventilated spot where scents can quickly disperse.
+If you hide the box away in a closet or tiny, dark space it actually allows odors to concentrate – thus creating a stronger, stinkier stench that will eventually permeate the rest of your home.
+It should be in an open area, easily accessed by your cat, but also in a well-ventilated spot where scents can quickly disperse.

 With that in mind, a quick word about covered litter boxes…

 A lot of people will get a covered box, thinking that it will help trap odors and keep them in the box.
 And, while that’s partially true, a covered box is the feline equivalent of a port-o-potty to us humans!
 Would you want to do your business in a stinky port-o-potty every day?
 Cats’ noses are even more sensitive than ours.
 For this reason (and several others), we don’t usually recommend using a covered litter box.